Hammersmith Apollo: History

-In 2002, the venue was again renamed, this time to Carling Apollo after Carling brewery struck a deal with the owners, US-based Clear Channel Entertainment, now iHeartMedia, inc. The event was marked by rock band AC/DC playing a one-off concert.
+In 2002, the venue was again renamed, this time to Carling Apollo after Carling brewery struck a deal with the owners, US-based Clear Channel Entertainment, now IHeartMedia.
+The event was marked by rock band AC/DC playing a one-off concert.
 All 5,000 tickets sold out in 4 minutes.
 In 2003, the stalls seats were made removable and now some concerts have full seating whilst others have standing-only in the stalls.
 In the latter format, the venue can accommodate around 5,000 people.
 The venue's listing was upgraded to Grade II* status in 2005.
 In 2006, the venue reverted to its former name, the Hammersmith Apollo.
 In 2007, the original 1932 Compton pipe organ, still present from the building's days as a cinema, was restored.
 The building was then bought by the MAMA Group.

-On 14 January 2009, a placing announcement by HMV Group revealed that by selling additional shares, the company would raise money to fund a joint venture with the MAMA Group, to run eleven live music venues across the United Kingdom, including the Hammersmith Apollo.
+On 14 January 2009, a placing announcement by HMV revealed that by selling additional shares, the company would raise money to fund a joint venture with the MAMA Group, to run eleven live music venues across the United Kingdom, including the Hammersmith Apollo.
 As a result, the venue was named HMV Apollo from 2009 until 2012.
 Other venues purchased include The Forum in London's Kentish Town, the Birmingham Institute and Aberdeen's Moshulu.
 The venue was sold by HMV Group in May 2012 to AEG Live and CTS Eventim.
 In 2013, the venue was closed for an extensive refurbishment which was carried out by architect Foster Wilson.
 The venue reopened as the Eventim Apollo on 7 September 2013, with a concert performance by Selena Gomez.